Kyle Belz, an elder law attorney based in Sun City Center, Florida, provides legal services to people coping with aging, death, and other life events.

 Kyle began his career as an attorney after working more than 8 years for the American Red Cross in several management roles.
 Kyle's experience helping individuals prevent, prepare for, and respond to emergencies prepared him serve his clients in need of elder law services, regardless of where they are on the continuum of elder law services.

-Kyle is currently admitted to practice in Florida and is a member of the Hillsborough County Bar Association.
-A fourth-generation central Floridian and top-ten ranked United States Master’s swimmer, he lives in the suburbs of Hillsborough County with his wife and children.
+Kyle is currently admitted to practice in Florida and is a member of the Hillsborough County Bar Association, and a member of the Sun City Center Chamber of Commerce.
+A fourth-generation central Floridian and top-ten ranked United States Master's swimmer, he lives in the Brandon, FL area with his wife and children.

 Kyle has authored the following articles.